benjaminpochat/lucene-like-query-for-REST/readme.md

           "the rolling stones",
           "abba" ]
       }, {
-        naturalName: "country" ,  // the name of a third filter
+        naturalName: "country" ,  // the name of a filter
                                   //  attribute, with a list of
                                   //  possible values given by a rest API
         restAPIUrl: "https://restcountries.eu/rest/v2/",  // the url for